Testing Water Hardness for Perfect Espresso: Easy Guide

 • Observe the Color Change: Compare the color of the strip to the provided chart to determine the hardness level.

-Diy Soap Test
+DIY Soap Test

 This simple and cost-effective test uses soap to gauge water hardness.
 Here’s how you can do it: